crazynayan/firestore/README.md

 ## How to use?
 1. Install firestore-ci `pip install firestore-ci`
-2. Save the service-account json key in your project folder & give it a name.
+2. Save the GCP service-account json key in your project folder & give it a name.
 For e.g. `google-cloud.json`
 3. Set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the json file.
 For e.g. in Linux `export GOOGLE_APPLICATION_CREDENTIALS="google-cloud.json"`
 4. Import `FirestoreDocument` from `firestore_ci`